 Respondents may want to retain legal counsel given the potential for criminal and/or civil action.
 Legal resources can be found below:

 Legal Aid Society

 The college’s primary relationship is to you, the student, and not to your parent/guardian.
 College officials will only speak with your parents/guardians at your request or when there is a significant threat to your health or safety.

-Yes, complainants have the right to pursue both campus resolution of a complaint as well as civil and/or criminal resolution.
-It is up to the complainant to decide how they want to proceed.
+It depends, Complainants may have the right to pursue both campus resolution of a complaint as well as civil and/or criminal resolution depending on the situation.
+It is up to the Complainant to decide how they want to proceed.
 The colleges’ processes will move forward regardless if there is criminal or civil legal action taken regarding the same incident.